CoverMy Pet FAQs

 Yes, you’ll need to pay an excess for each claim you make.

-2. Co-payment (% excess): This is a percentage of the remaining vet bill after the fixed excess is deducted.
+In addition, a co-payment or percentage excess may apply depending on your pet’s age and breed.
+This is a percentage of the remaining vet bill after the fixed excess is deducted.

 The co-payment depends on your pet’s age and breed: